gopalgour1043/Memory-Game-/README.md

 Win condition alert showing the time taken and moves made upon completing the game.

 Installation
-1.Clone the repository:git clone https://github.com/gopalgour1043/Memory-Game-.git
+1.Clone the repository: "git clone https://github.com/gopalgour1043/Memory-Game-.git"

 2.Open index.html in your web browser to play the game.